 Totalling $1.9 trillion, China was the global leader in terms of manufacturing output in 2014.
 Eclipsing the UK’s humble 11%, manufacturing makes up 28% of the country’s entire national output.
 On a global scale, this contributes 19% – almost one fifth – to world manufacturing.

 The manufacturing output per head stands at $1,400.
-Although significantly lower than the UK, this difference is a result of China’s large population — approximately 1.37 billion.
+Although significantly lower than the UK, this difference is a result of China’s large population – approximately 1.37 billion.
+China manufactures most of the world’s consumer goods such as electronics and textiles.

 The US trailed behind China in manufacturing output, with $1.9 trillion.
 However, despite the similarities between these totals, the United States output-per-head breakdown is significantly higher at $5,700 – a result of America’s smaller population size.